 - Ajay Baksi and A. K. Verma, 2013, Domestic Medical Tourism in India: Some Facets, Journal of Hospitality Management and Tourism, Vol. 4(2), pp. 29-58, July, 2013.

-1. DOS co-ordinated the workshop on “A strategic framework for reorientation and strengthening of All India Institute of Hygiene & Public Health” held during 9- 11 July, 2014.
+2. DOS coordinated the workshop on “A strategic framework for reorientation and strengthening of All India Institute of Hygiene & Public Health” held during 9- 11 July, 2014.

-8. Shri P. Bhowmick acted as resource person in the reorientation training program for teachers conducted by National Institute of Homeopathy sponsored by Min.
-Of Health and Family Welfare, Govt.
-Of India at Kolkata.
+9. Shri P. Bhowmick acted as resource person in the reorientation training program for teachers conducted by National Institute of Homeopathy sponsored by Min. of Health and Family Welfare, Govt. of India at Kolkata.

 1. Arsenic contamination in ground water and prevalence of Arsenicosis in West Bengal – A cross-sectional study was conducted jointly with Department of Epidemiology and Department of Sanitary Engineering.